RyoSpiralArchitect/SpiralReality-AIT/native/cpp/README.md

 # spiral_boundary_cpp

-This directory contains a reference implementation of the boundary student in C++ using [pybind11](https://github.com/pybind/pybind11).
-The resulting extension exports a ``CppBoundaryStudent`` class that mirrors the Python implementation and can be discovered automatically by ``integrated.boundary_cpp``.
+This directory contains reference implementations of the boundary student and transformer encoder in C++ using [pybind11](https://github.com/pybind/pybind11).
+The default extensions export ``CppBoundaryStudent`` and ``CppTransformerAdapter`` classes that mirror their Python counterparts and can be discovered automatically by ``integrated.boundary_cpp`` and ``integrated.encoder_backends``.
+An accelerator-aware companion module (``spiral_boundary_gpu``) mirrors the boundary student interface so that CUDA, ROCm/HIP, or Metal builds can be surfaced to Python once their kernels are implemented.

 ## Building